Autoura/TBDdemo/README.md

 npm install
 ```

-There is no TBD install required.
+There is no TBD install or registration required.
 Just works "out of the box".

 #### Compiles and hot-reloads for development
 ```